rust-lang/blog.rust-lang.org/posts/2024-04-10-updates-to-rusts-wasi-targets.md

 In this post we've discussed the upcoming updates to Rust's WASI targets.
 Come Rust 1.78 the `wasm32-wasip1` (tier 2) and `wasm32-wasip2` (tier 3) targets will be added.
 In Rust 1.81 we will begin warning if `wasm32-wasi` is being used.
 And in Rust 1.84, the existing `wasm32-wasi` target will be removed.
+This will free up `wasm32-wasi` to eventually be used for a WASI 1.0 target.
 Users will have 8 months to switch to the new target name when they update their Rust toolchains.

 The `wasm32-wasip2` target marks the start of native support for WASI 0.2.
 In order to target it today from Rust, people are encouraged to use